Adaptive multilevel subset simulation with selective refinement: Adaptive Subset Simulation and Selective Refinement

 \section{Adaptive Subset Simulation and Selective Refinement}

 In this section, we explore in detail the estimation of the failure probability $P$ given by \eqref{eq:P}, {and propose two new extensions of the classical subset simulation approach.}

 Let $\widehat{P}$ denote an estimator of $P$.
 There are several sources of error in this estimator.
 These include: systematic error due to the choice of mathematical model, numerical error due to model approximation, and statistical error due to finite sampling size.
 Here, we will assume the model is exact and will only consider how to control the numerical and the statistical errors.
-We measure the quality of the estimator $\widehat P$ by its coefficient of variation (c.o.v.)
+We measure the quality of the estimator $\widehat P$ by using the relative root mean squared error (rRMSE)